 Real estate prices vary greatly throughout the state of Minnesota.
 Overall, Minnesota real estate prices tend to be slightly lower than the United States median.
 Of course, real estate listings of the entire Midwest region of the nation are consistently much lower than the nation's averages.
 In fact, homes in Minnesota are on average, listed for almost twice the price of those in Michigan, Ohio and Indiana.

 Statistics regarding real estate prices tend to be misleading in Minnesota.
-The data is highly skewed by the difference in prices between real estate located in or around the twin cities metro area, as opposed to real estate elsewhere in the state.
+The data is highly skewed by the difference in prices between real estate located in or around the Twin Cities metro area, as opposed to real estate elsewhere in the state.
 Listing prices in Minneapolis, St. Paul and the surrounding suburbs are significantly higher than the nation's average.
-Average homes sell for over $300,000, a figure that has remained surprisingly stable, despite the housing collapse.
+Average homes sell for over $300,000, a figure that has remained surprisingly stable, even throughout the fallout from the Great Recession.

-The expensive real estate in the twin cities most likely stems from the area's growing demand.
+The expensive real estate in the Twin Cities stems from the area's growing demand.
 The metro area was one of few cities to retain a relatively low unemployment rate and a high standard of living during the recession.
-Many people are relocating to the twin cities in search of jobs and this demand is driving up real estate prices, even in the midst of a housing crisis.
+Many people are relocating to the Twin Cities in search of jobs and this demand is driving up real estate prices, even in the midst of a housing crisis.

 One region that features surprisingly high priced real estate is the land along the Canadian border, especially in Koochiching County.
 Typically, those who choose to invest in real estate in this area do so in hopes of owning a vacation home.
 Many of the expensive houses sold here sit empty most of the year.